Spango Valley: Schools in the valley

 Two schools were located adjacent to each other in the north end of the valley.
 They shared an access road off Inverkip Road, including a bridge over the Spango Burn.

 Greenock High School opened their new building 1971.
 This replaced the former high school building on Dunlop Street.

 The new Glenburn Special Needs School opened in the 1960s.

 By 2014, both schools had been closed and demolished.
 Glenburn relocated to the 'super campus' in the east end of Port Glasgow and Greenock High School merged with Grovepark High School to form Inverclyde Academy.

 The schools site was later prepared for the construction of a new £75 million 300 cell prison for women.
 This included the building of a new access road and bridge across the Spango Burn.
 However, plans were dropped by the Scottish Government before construction began.
 This was due to a change in government policy related to the imprisonment of women.
 The site remains fenced off and unused at the time of writing in January 2022.

 Schools in the valley Gallery

 Current state

-Most of the valley floor is now (December 2020) a brownfield site, extending approximately 1.3 mi from end to end.
-The remaining land is farmland, with some housing on the northern fringes.
+The valley floor south of Aileymill Gardens is now (April 2023) a brownfield site, extending approximately 1.3 mi from end to end.
+The last of the former IBM buildings was demolished in March 2022.
+The remaining land is farmland, with some other housing on the northern fringes.

 Future development

-Proposals for a £100 million mixed-use development on the northern half of the former IBM site were submitted to Inverclyde Council by a local company in February 2020.
+An amended proposal for a £100 million mixed-use development on the northern half of the former IBM site by a local company was approved by Inverclyde Council in March 2023.
 The plans include houses, shops, leisure and community facilities.